top of page

 Grunts.
 They can be happy or angry.
 Some bunnies do it in excitement when getting food or toys.
 An angry or annoyed bunny will do it loudly, like a growl.

 Humming.
 Also called bunny singing.
 Your rabbit is very happy.
 It's thought to be rabbit flirting.
-You will most often hear it when your rabbit is running in circles around your feet or around you if you are sitting on the floor.
+You will most often hear it when your rabbit is running in circles around your feet or you--if you are sitting on the floor.
 You may think you have a loud fly and the noise will come and go with the bunny.
 It is the bunny--they love you very much!

 Screaming.
 A horrible noise that you can feel to your core.
 That bunny is terrified or in extreme pain.
 Find out the cause as soon as possible.
 Prolonged stress can kill a rabbit.